 It’s no surprise to me that Lynsey Dyer’s crew picked Boulder for the debut showing of Pretty Faces.
 And it’s not much of a surprise that the show sold out, either.
-Boulder Theater was packed with people – more women than men, but plenty of both – to celebrate skiing, to celebrate women skiers, and to build some serious stoke for the coming ski season.
+Boulder Theater was packed with people — more women than men, but plenty of both — to celebrate both skiing and women skiers, and to build some serious stoke for the coming ski season.

 And the skiing.
 I was captivated.
 As the audience around me hooted and stomped and screamed whenever another female athlete was introduced, I just kept leaning forward in my chair and whispering, “Oh man.
 Oh my god.”
 The skiing was so beautiful, so aggressive, so perfect.
 I ached to be there, skiing those lines.
 To be someone who could ski like that.